alist-org/docs/docs/config/global.md

 ### Ocr api

 Used to identify verification codes.
 You can deploy yourself: https://hub.docker.com/r/xhofe/ddddocr_server.
-The default ocr api is deployed on the [koyeb](https://app.koyeb.com/), which is not recommended to use in production environment.
+The default ocr api is deployed on the [koyeb](https://app.koyeb.com/)(No availability guarantee), which is not recommended to use in production environment.